The most common cause of death with sleep apnea

 The Importance of CPAP Therapy in Preventing Mortality

 Continuous Positive Airway Pressure (CPAP) therapy is the frontline treatment for sleep apnea.
-It involves wearing a mask over the nose and/or mouth during sleep.
+It involves wearing a mask over the nose and mouth during sleep.
 The device provides a continuous stream of air that keeps the airways open, preventing apnea episodes.

 Adherence to CPAP therapy is crucial.
 Regular use can significantly reduce the risk of cardiovascular complications and, consequently, lower the mortality rate associated with sleep apnea.